RubinoD1/JS-Random-Quiz/README.md

 ]
 ```

-To add your own questions simply follow this same format.
-A comma is needed to seperate the questions (no comma is needed for the last question).
-Bellow is an example of a three question quiz:
+To add your own questions, simply follow this same format.
+A comma is needed to separate the questions (no comma is needed for the last question).
+Bellow is an example of a three-question quiz:

 ```
 const quizQuestions =